miroapp/app-examples/examples/breakout-rooms/NOTES.md

-- We don't have capabilitu to enter select mode with the WebSDK.
+- We don't have capability to enter select mode with the WebSDK.
 - We don't return user avatars from the WebSDK.
-- We need to release a new types package
+- We need to release a new types package.
+- We are missing state in the session (if it's already finished)